semiosBIO/modus-integration/README.md

 1. An Agworld agronomist or third-party collector will use our Sample Collection iPad App to collect samples in their client's fields, either with barcoded bags, or a handwritten sample id system.
 (The iPad facilitates barcode/id scans using its camera, or manual id input as necessary).
 2. Upon collection completion, the iPad will send an email to the lab notifying them of an incoming lab samples submission with a CSV attachment containing detailed information about them.
 This will include sample barcodes/ids, the lab test suites/packages to run, the date sampled, billing, collector and grower information, and an email address to send lab results to.
 3. The lab will process the samples in the following way:
-- The lab will receive the physical samples, and will perform a match up with the CSV attachment and the barcodes/ids on the bags.
+- The lab will receive the physical samples, and will perform a match up with the CSV attachment and the barcodes or sequence numbers on the bags.
 - The samples will be processed.
 - The results will be emailed to Agworld in Modus XML format.
 4. Agworld will receive the results, match the results based on the "sample unique id" provided in the samples submission CSV, and begin performing precision analysis on the results.

 ### Input data that the Lab Receives from Agworld (Sample Information)
 When Agworld sample collectors have finished their sample collecting using our iPad’s Sampling App, the iPad will automatically send the lab an email containing an attachment similar to this [CSV file](/example_submission.csv).
 It contains all the information the lab should require to be able to identify each sample, know what tests to run, who to bill and contact, and where to send the results (our automated email inbox).
-The “sample barcode” column contains the barcode that will match the barcode on the individual bags.
-Or if barcodes are not used, just a unique id that will be labelled on the bag.
+The “sample barcode” column will contain either a barcode or a sequence number (depending on what method the sample collectors have selected) that will match value on the individual bags.
 The “sample unique id” is the id that Agworld requires to identify the results for each sample when you email them to our automated email inbox.

 ### Output data that the Lab Emails to Agworld (Lab results)